Here are some enthusiastic recent media articles that I hope you find interesting.

 Teaching you everything you’ve ever wanted to know about which shades will make your complexion shine and which ones will wash you out, counsel in this field can dramatically change the way you see fashion and the way you shop.

-Even if you and your BFF share everything including a skin tone, you’ll find there are differences in the way your skin behaves depending on the rest of your features.
+Even if you think you and your BFF share everything including a similar skin tone, you’ll find there are still differences.